-aa-genprof is Novell AppArmor's profile generating utility.
-It runs aa-autodep on the specified program, creating an approximate profile (if a profile does not already exist for it), sets it to complain mode, reloads it into Novell AppArmor, marks the log, and prompts the user to execute the program and exercise its functionality.
+aa-genprof is AppArmor's profile generating utility.
+It runs aa-autodep on the specified program, creating an approximate profile (if a profile does not already exist for it), sets it to complain mode, reloads it into AppArmor, marks the log, and prompts the user to execute the program and exercise its functionality.
 Its syntax is as follows:

 '''

-aa-genprof [ -d /path/to/profiles ]program
+aa-genprof [ -d /path/to/profiles ] program

 '''

-If you were to create a profile for the the Apache Web server program httpd2-prefork, you would do the following as root:
+To create a profile for the the Apache Web server program httpd2-prefork, do the following as root: